 Consider opting for sources in addition to social security for your long-term retirement plan.
 This is especially beneficial in case you want to delay your social security.

 Save As Much As You Can By 25

 For an overall successful savings plan, you must start as soon as possible.
-If you’re still young and are can confidently answer the question “how much should you have saved by 25?” then you are on the right track.
+If you’re still young and can confidently answer the question “how much should you have saved by 25?” then you are on the right track.

 Your goal should be to save the maximum amount you can before 25 since your expenses are not as heavy during these years and you can take up multiple sources of income.
 In addition to this, a good headstart on your savings journey will help you keep your head in the game even after 25.

 A good amount in your savings account will not let you fret as hard over student loans and card bills in the coming years.
-With age, the nature of your expenses will get more serious, so maximum working must be done in the earlier years when you have still had relatively more time and energy on your hands.
+With age, the nature of your expenses will get more serious, so maximum work must be done in the earlier years when you have still relatively more time and energy on your hands.

 Investing Is A Must